SUMMER SHOW 2025

 - Three stems of Sunflowers

-- *Six Flowers raised from seed at home during the twelve months preceeding this show; not more than two stems of any one cultivar
+- *Six Flowers raised from seed at home during the twelve months preceding this show; not more than two stems of any one cultivar.

 - Three Dahlias, pompom or ball